What’s the situation?

 Look at the different buyer profiles described in the book Crossing the Chasm – Innovators, early adopters, early majority, late majority, and laggards.
 They could technically all have precisely the same demographic profile (i.e., the same size, industry, geography, etcetera) – but they all value different things.

-Innovators, for example, typically value speed, creativity, and individuality, whereas the early majority are likely to appreciate high quality product, standards, and cost.
+Innovators, for example, typically value speed, creativity, and individuality, whereas the early majority are likely to appreciate high-quality products, standards, and cost.

 But even with those niche groups, you’ll find an abundance of value preferences.
 And that is what makes this approach so powerful.
 It’s pretty easy to find a position in the market that you can own and become a magnet for exactly the right customers – the customers you can help make the most significant difference.